-It was a truly daunting task, and I am sure the book needs a lot of editing, but as I came near the end, I had one of those “ah ha” moments that I honestly didn’t expect to find.
+So I studied Moses’ life and read or skimmed through pages and pages of God’s laws.
+It was a daunting task.
+But near the end, I had one of those “ah ha” moments that I didn’t expect to find.

 God wanted a relationship with people, but there was one problem that I think even Christians overlook.